mariorod98/ObsidianVault/🌱 Seedbox/Blender Basics.md

 To make a straight cut, press A to fix the direction.

 ## How to cut a face by half?
 In Edit mode, select a vertex of the face and press ctrl+R. Move the cursor to the closest edge to create a split from that edge to the opposite.
+It will initially be set to the center of the edge but can be moved
 ## Others
 right click: if making a change to an object, cancel the change
 a: select all